AzamBakhshandeh/kunitz-hmm-detector/docs-workflow.md

 ✅ Files downloaded as `.pdb` and one `.csv` metadata file (PDB ID + chain).
 These were used for structural alignment in later steps.

+---

+### Step 1.2 – Retrieve Kunitz Sequences from Pfam

+To obtain representative sequences of the Kunitz domain, Pfam was queried for the domain **PF00014**.

+We downloaded three separate FASTA files:

+- `human-kunitz.fasta` (Kunitz-containing human proteins)
+- `nonhuman-kunitz.fasta` (Kunitz-containing non-human proteins)
+- `human-notkunitz.fasta` (human proteins that do not contain Kunitz domain)

+These files were merged and filtered to generate a dataset of 397 total sequences containing the domain.

+✅ Resulting merged file: `all_kunitz.fasta`
+Used later for removing redundancy and building the positive dataset.